genskeu/HON/README.md

 or

-### Build and start the application using the docker CLI
+### Option 2: Build and start the application using the docker CLI
 3. open the terminal (MacOS, Linux)/ command line (windows)
 - using the cd command navigate to the path with the application code
 4. build the application by typing